Coupling of Ocean-Climate and Paleoecologic Change

 the Paleocene-Eocene Thermal Maximum: Geology, v.
 47, p.
 749-752, doi:10.1130/G46042.1. pdf here

-Hupp, B.N., and Kelly, D.C., 2020, Evolving modes of carbonate diagenesis: Implications for constraining oceanic chemical
+Hupp, B.N., and Kelly, D.C., in prep., Evolving modes of carbonate diagenesis: Implications for constraining oceanic chemical